 All leasehold improvements, and plant and equipment, are measured at fair value in the Statement of Financial Position.

 Following initial recognition at cost, leasehold improvements, and plant and equipment (excluding leased ROU assets), are carried at fair value less subsequent accumulated depreciation and accumulated impairment losses.
 Valuations are conducted with sufficient frequency to ensure that the carrying amounts of assets do not differ materially from the assets' fair values as at the reporting date.
 The regularity of independent valuations depends upon the volatility of movements in market values for the relevant assets.

 Each year, a review of the carrying amounts of assets is conducted.
 Where it is considered that the carrying amount of an asset at the date of reporting would materially differ from the fair value, an independent valuation is recommended.
-All leasehold improvements, and plant and equipment, are subject to a formal valuation at least once every three years.
+All leasehold improvements, and plant and equipment, is subject to a formal valuation at least once every three years.

-An independent materiality review was undertaken in 2021-22 by JLL Public Sector Valuations Pty Ltd. The opinion of this review is (overall) acceptably low levels of material risk to fair value (4.67%).
+An independent materiality review was undertaken in 2022-23 by JLL Public Sector Valuations Pty Ltd.

 Revaluation adjustments are made on a class basis.
 Any revaluation increment is credited to equity under the heading of asset revaluation reserve, except to the extent that it reverses a previous revaluation decrement of the same asset class that was previously recognised through operating result.
 Revaluation decrements for a class of assets are recognised directly through operating result, except to the extent that they reverse a previous revaluation increment for that class.

-Any accumulated depreciation as at the revaluation date is eliminated against the gross carrying amount of the asset and
+Any accumulated depreciation as at the revaluation date is eliminated against the gross carrying amount of the asset and the asset restated to the revalued amount.

-A reconciliation of movements and impact of the valuation on leasehold improvements, and plant and equipment, has been included in Note 2.2A
+A reconciliation of movements and impact of the valuation on leasehold improvements, and plant and equipment has been included in Note 2.2A.